When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 Apparently, sure!
 Chris Chibnall has revealed that work has already begun on collection 13, albeit within the very early levels, whereas refuting claims that he was quitting Physician Who.

-“It’s categorically untrue [that I’m leaving],” Chibnall advised HEARALPUBLICIST and different press throughout a go to to Physician Who’s Cardiff set.
+“It’s categorically untrue [that I’m leaving],” Chibnall informed HEARALPUBLICIST and different press throughout a go to to Physician Who’s Cardiff set.
 “We’re already planning the next series after this series.”

 Who’s within the forged for Physician Who season 12?